Uenhe/Fire/README.md

 #### Blocks:

-- More powerful turrets
+- More powerful turrets, factories, generators and walls
-- More cool factories
+- More practical production and distribution facilitiess
 - More blocks as superior of some vanilla blocks
-- Cheaper and more efficient power generators
-- Adds Dam Wall that can be placed on deep water
-- Adds Hardened Alloy Wall that is extremely armored
-- Adds Flesh Wall that has the ability to repair itself
-- Advanced 5*5-sized buildable & destructible core, extremely well armored
 - Javelin Pad from Mindustry v5

 #### Units:

-- Adds 5 new ground supporting units, can step over most terrain
+- Adds 5 new ground supporting units, able to step over most terrain
 - Adds 3 new Kamikaze air units, flying toward enemies and self-destructs
-- Adds 1 new flesh ground mech unit, basically similar to the vanilla
+- Adds 3 new flesh ground mech unit, basically similar to the vanilla
 - Javelin Ship from Mindustry v5
 - And more high-tier units